 Assuming you’ll be sharing a hotel room with one other person and doing everything in this guide, then a budget of around 220-250TL per day should be plenty.
 This takes into account your hotel room, the 5-day Istanbul Museum Pass, other entrance fees, transportation, meals, pocket wifi rental, and some light shopping.
 Keep in mind that this estimated daily budget is for a 4-day stay in Istanbul and not necessarily applicable anywhere else in Turkey.

-This is highly subjective.
-It depends on several factors like hotel preference and number of travel companions.
+This varies from person to person.
 We booked a room at the former Antique Hotel for about TL 132 a night.
 Expect to pay much less if you’re staying in a dorm room.

-Again, this is subjective, but based on our experience, I’d say around 50TL for the day per person with drinks.
+This is also subjective but based on our experience, I’d say around 50TL for the day per person with drinks.
 Budget more if you plan on dining at fancier restaurants.